Romantic Sausalito Restaurants

 - All Price Ranges, Cuisines and Times of Day — Romance doth not require ducats nor the darkness of an autumn night.

-So, based on these criteria, here is our personal and much-argued list of the most romantic restaurants in Sausalito, with candidates from almost every Sausalito neighborhood.
+So, based on these criteria, here is our personal and much-argued list of the most romantic Sausalito restaurants, with candidates from almost every Sausalito neighborhood.
 Click on the links below to see more and decide if this spot could be right for you.

 (Listed in alphabetical order… because we just couldn’t agree on a ranking!)